 To reduce complexity, blood is usually simulated as continuum fluid with empirical rheology curves.
 However, in recent years our understanding in many physiologic processes and diseases has reached the point where more detailed description of blood is necessary.

-In this seminar Dr Zavodszky will introduce a numerical method designed for high-performance computations that model blood accurately on the cellular level.
+In this seminar Dr Zavodszky introduced a numerical method designed for high-performance computations that model blood accurately on the cellular level.
 The dynamics, collision, and deformation of every red blood cell is resolved every microsecond by approximately 5000 equations.
-I will introduce the computational challenges and solutions that allow an efficient simulation of these intricate details of blood and demonstrate how this solution can scale over a quarter million CPU cores.
+He introduced the computational challenges and solutions that allow an efficient simulation of these intricate details of blood and demonstrate how this solution can scale over a quarter million CPU cores.

-Finally, he will show a set of examples on how these novel large-scale simulations contribute to clinical and in vitro experimental research, leading to better understanding of the respective investigated pathologies.
+Finally, he showed a set of examples on how these novel large-scale simulations contribute to clinical and in vitro experimental research, leading to better understanding of the respective investigated pathologies.

 This webinar series is run in collaboration with the VPH Institute and the Avicenna Alliance